• Skip to main content

 Health information: Polio, Typhoid: Vaccination Required.

-Malaria: Precautions required.
-Falciparum exists throughout the country and resistance to chloroquine has been reported.
+Malaria: Take precautions as Falciparum variety exists throughout the year.
+Resistance to chloroquine has been reported.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.